Category Archives: 1942 Films

 Grade: B+

-Saboteur (1942) is a very early Alfred Hitchcock film that is a blueprint for his masterpieces in the years to follow.
+Saboteur (1942) is a very early Alfred Hitchcock film that served as a blueprint for his masterpieces in the years to come.

 The story follows a common theme among Hitchcock thrillers- the falsely accused man.
 An aircraft factory worker, Barry Kane, is falsely accused of an act of sabotage that kills his best friend.

-Only Kane, and the audience, know the true culprit and sets out on a quest for both his innocence and to find and capture the real culprit.
+Only Kane and the audience know the true culprit and set out on a quest for his innocence and to find and capture the real culprit.

-The film then sets off a tale of adventure, cross-country hijinks, romance, and political espionage, quite similar to a Hitchcock classic, North by Northwest, which followed years later.
+The film then begins a tale of adventure, cross-country hijinks, romance, and political espionage, similar to the Hitchcock classic North by Northwest (1959), which followed years later.

-This film is a bit raw and the chemistry between the leads Robert Cummings and Priscilla Lane poor, but a very good early Hitchcock film to be appreciated.
+Saboteur (1942) is a bit raw, and the chemistry between the leads, Robert Cummings and Priscilla Lane, is poor, but an early Hitchcock film to be appreciated.